YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 * xc_status_t gtmcrypt_hash_gen(gtmcrypt_key_t \*key, xc_string_t \*hash) - MUPIP CREATE uses this function to generate a hash from the key then copies that hash into the database file header.
 The first parameter is a handle to the key and the second parameter points to 256 byte buffer.
 In the event the hash algorithm used provides hashes smaller than 256 bytes, gtmcrypt_hash_gen() must fill any unused space in the 256 byte buffer with zeros.

-* gtmcrypt_key_t \*gtmcrypt_getkey_by_hash(xc_string_t \*hash) - YottaDB/GT.M uses this function at database file open time to obtain the correct key using its hash from the database file header.
+* gtmcrypt_key_t \*gtmcrypt_getkey_by_hash(xc_string_t \*hash) - YottaDB uses this function at database file open time to obtain the correct key using its hash from the database file header.
 This function searches for the given hash in the memory key ring and returns a handle to the matching symmetric cipher key.
 MUPIP LOAD, MUPIP RESTORE, MUPIP EXTRACT, MUPIP JOURNAL and MUPIP BACKUP -BYTESTREAM all use this to find keys corresponding to the current or prior databases from which the files they use for input were derived.

-* xc_status_t gtmcrypt_encrypt(gtmcrypt_key_t \*key, xc_string_t \*inbuf, xc_string_t \*outbuf) and xc_status_t gtmcrypt_decrypt(gtmcrypt_key_t \*key, xc_string_t \*inbuf, xc_string_t \*outbuf)- YottaDB/GT.M uses these functions to encrypt and decrypt data.
+* xc_status_t gtmcrypt_encrypt(gtmcrypt_key_t \*key, xc_string_t \*inbuf, xc_string_t \*outbuf) and xc_status_t gtmcrypt_decrypt(gtmcrypt_key_t \*key, xc_string_t \*inbuf, xc_string_t \*outbuf)- YottaDB uses these functions to encrypt and decrypt data.
 The first parameter is a handle to the symmetric cipher key, the second a pointer to the block of data to encrypt or decrypt, and the third a pointer to the resulting block of encrypted or decrypted data.
 Using the appropriate key (same key for a symmetric cipher), gtmcrypt_decrypt() must be able to decrypt any data buffer encrypted by gtmcrypt_encrypt(), otherwise the encrypted data is rendered unrecoverable.
-(Such a failure in the cipher will likely appear to YottaDB/GT.M as a damaged database.).
-As discussed earlier, YottaDB/GT.M requires the encrypted and cleartext versions of a string to have the same length.
+(Such a failure in the cipher will likely appear to YottaDB as a damaged database.).
+As discussed earlier, YottaDB requires the encrypted and cleartext versions of a string to have the same length.

-* char \*gtmcrypt_strerror() - YottaDB/GT.M uses this function to retrieve addtional error context from the plug-in after the plug-in returns an error status.
+* char \*gtmcrypt_strerror() - YottaDB uses this function to retrieve addtional error context from the plug-in after the plug-in returns an error status.
 This function returns a pointer to additional text related to the last error that occurred.
-YottaDB/GT.M displays this text as part of an error report.
+YottaDB displays this text as part of an error report.
 In a case where an error has no additional context or description, this function returns a null string.

-The complete source code for reference implementations of these functions is provided, licensed under the same terms as YottaDB/GT.M.
-You are at liberty to modify them to suit your specific YottaDB/GT.M database encryption needs.
-Check your YottaDB/GT.M license if you wish to consider redistributing your changes to others.
+The complete source code for reference implementations of these functions is provided, licensed under the same terms as YottaDB.
+You are at liberty to modify them to suit your specific YottaDB database encryption needs.

 -------------------------------------------------------
 Using the Reference Implementation with Older Releases
 -------------------------------------------------------

-The interface between YottaDB/GT.M and the encryption libraries has changed over time.
-Using a reference implementation different from the version that shipped with GT.M is not recommended.
+The interface between YottaDB and the encryption libraries has changed over time.
 Custom encryption libraries should be verified to work with newer version before deployment into production.